-American actor Tom Arnold is reportedly suing Channel 10 following his stint on I’m A Celebrity… Get Me Out Of Here!
+American actor Tom Arnold - best remembered as Roseanne Barr's ex-husband - is reportedly suing Channel 10 following his stint on I’m A Celebrity… Get Me Out Of Here!

 During a segment on KIIS Fm’s The Kyle & Jackie O show, entertainment reporter Peter Ford revealed he had recently viewed leaked legal documents that outline a ‘war between Tom Arnold, his legal reps and the Channel 10 bosses.’

 According to Ford, the documents show the star's claims that the network are ‘refusing to pay’ a portion of the $410,000 USD ($541,000 AUD) contract that he signed before appearing on the show.

 “I’ve got the documents that have been leaked to me, I’ve got the contracts leaked to me, correspondence between American lawyer Marty Singer and Channel 10,’ Ford told the show’s hosts.

 “There is now a bitter legal dispute going on, over an amount of $140,000 USD ($185,000 AUD), that Channel 10 are refusing to pay Tom Arnold for his work on the show,” he continued.

 Ford suggests that the dispute came about because Arnold was under the understanding that he was working a “pay or play contract,” meaning he would be paid the full amount no matter how long he was kept in the jungle as a contestant.